followmyutopia/devextreme-documentation/api-reference/50 Common/utils/viz/3 Methods/exportFromMarkup(markup_options).md

 <!--paramName2_field2-->format<!--/paramName2_field2-->
 <!--paramType2_field2-->String<!--/paramType2_field2-->
 <!--paramDescription2_field2-->
 The file's format.
 One of 'PNG', 'PDF', 'JPEG', 'SVG' and 'GIF'.
+PNG is used if the browser does not support exporting to the specified format.
 <!--/paramDescription2_field2-->
 <!--paramName2_field3-->backgroundColor<!--/paramName2_field3-->
 <!--paramType2_field3-->String<!--/paramType2_field3-->